- Code COMP1600

 Upon successful completion, students will have the knowledge and skills to:

-- Apply the concepts of standard mathematical logic to produce proofs or refutations of well-formed propositions or arguments phrased in English or in a variety of formal notations (first order logic, discrete mathematics or Hoare Logic).
+- Apply the concepts of mathematical logic to formulate assertions and construct proofs or refutations in a variety of formalisms.

 - Prove simple programs correct using Hoare Logic.